No767/Catherine-Chan/.github/CONTRIBUTING.md

 ## Submitting a Pull Request

 This process is fairly straight forward, but make sure to focus your pull request on a single aspect doesn't manage to have scope creep and it's probably good to go.
 Ideally the style needs to be consistent but this is fine if it is not met.
-This project follows PEP-8 guidelines, with an column limit of 80.
+This project follows PEP-8 guidelines, with an column limit of 88.

+Ideally for new features, your pull request should also include unit tests.
+For more detail, please see the `bot/tests` directory.

 ## Git Commit Guidelines